 Don’t allow anyone to belittle you, live up to the identity of who you are in Christ.

 Have you ever been around someone who did not believe in Jehovah?
-Like, this was a person who had been through a lot of things but for some reason, they had managed to explain away the very existence of the Most High God.
+Maybe that person had been through a lot of things but for some reason, had managed to explain away the very existence of the Most High God.

-Here was David, surrounded by the children of Israel whom God had adopted as his sons, and there was Goliath a heathen who worshipped pagan gods.
+David was surrounded by the children of Israel whom God had adopted as his sons, and they feared Goliath who was a heathen who worshipped pagan gods.

 For a little while, things seemed to be looking up for David.